-Old Speciesism - What is speciesism?
 Psychologist Richard Ryder coined the word speciesism in 1970.
 According to Richard Ryder speciesists draw a sharp moral distinction between humans and all other animals.
 Peter Singer and Tom Regan define speciesism as bias against all nonhumans.
+Pure speciesism is the extreme idea of human superiority.
+In speciesism, the most trivial human wish is more important that the vital needs of other species.

-What Ryder, Singer, and Regan call speciesism is the oldest and most severe form and hence call old speciesism.
+What Ryder, Singer, and Regan call ‘speciesism’ is the oldest and most severe form and hence called old speciesism.
 Old-speciesists dont believe that any nonhumans should receive as much moral consideration as humans or have basic legal rights, such as rights to life and liberty.
 Humans generally are old-speciesists.
+Speciesism examines philosophy, law and activism in terms of three categories: “old speciesism,” “new speciesism,” and “species equality.”
+Old-speciesists limit rights to humans.
+Current law is old-speciesist; legally, nonhumans have no rights.

 New Speciesism - There is a new trend of people believing that moral and legal rights should extend beyond human species.
 New-speciesists favour rights for only some nonhumans.
 New-speciesists believe in a hierarchy with humans at the top.